JeevanJames/FolderAssemblyDiff/README.md

 * A [Cake Build](https://cakebuild.net/) task

 ## Getting started
-To run Plugins Diff, you will need to have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed.
+To run Plugins Diff, you will need the following installed:
+* [.NET Core SDK](https://dotnet.microsoft.com/download): The tool uses the `dotnet` CLI tools to perform its core tasks.

 ### Class library
 TBD